Darrenheihei/COMP4321_gp_project/README.md

 Step 8: To avoid previous group's cookies are still kept on the webpage, please first press `F12` -> on the DevTools page, go to `Application` -> right click on the local server link under `Cookies` -> press `Clear`.

-Step 9: You can do the searching by typing in your query in the search bar, get similar pages by pressing the `get similar pages` button, and review previous query by clicking on the target query under `Search History`
+Step 9: You can do the searching by typing in your query in the search bar, get similar pages by pressing the `get similar pages` button, and review the search result of previous query by clicking on the target query under `Search History`

 Step 10: After using the search engine, you can terminate the local server by doing `CONTROL + C` in the terminal.